Devendran-Galaxy/multi_linear_reg_bike_sharing_assignment/README.md

 of a new market.

-* In this notebook, I have built a Multiple Linear regression model to solve the Bike sharing assignment problem
+## In this notebook, I have built a Multiple Linear regression model to solve the Bike sharing assignment problem

-## Solution approach
-* Reading, understanding and visualising the data
-* Preparing data for modeling (train and test split, rescaling etc..)
-* Training the mode with 70% training data
-* Residual analysis
-* Prediction and evaluation on the 30% test data

 ## Crisp DM framework
 * Business Understanding